 WOULD YOU LIKE TO LEARN MORE ABOUT JUNETEENTH?

-Read these, sign the petition, visit these websites...
+Read these, be inspired by the book list , visit these websites...

 We encourage you to support Black-owned businesses during this celebration, by ordering food from your local Black-owned restaurants and catering services.

 Do you enjoy cooking?
 If yes, check out these delicious recipes from Black chefs, to celebrate Juneteenth.
 Don't be shy about sharing your favorite family dish or recipe with your friends!